ahmedalkaaby/ICT_Project/README.md

 # ICT_Project
-this projec is done by Ahmed Atiyah
+this project is done by Ahmed Atiyah